COVID-19 and individual risk assessments

 We are working hard in these challenging times to keep you updated.
 If you can't find what you are looking for please see our COVID-19 FAQs or Get help page, and contact us if you need further support.

 Some individuals are recognised as being at an increased risk of contracting or developing more severe complications, from exposure to SARs CoV-2 (coronavirus).
 If you have been identified as extremely clinically vulnerable you should follow government advice on shielding as detailed in our COVID-19 FAQs.
-If your employer is pressurising you to go into the workplace, or withholding pay then please get in touch with RCN Direct on 0345 772 6100.
+If your employer is pressurising you to go into the workplace, or withholding pay then please contact us.

 There are other factors which can increase your risk including gender, ethnicity and age, as well as underlying health conditions such as type 1 or 2 diabetes.
 Pregnancy, especially when over 28 weeks is also recognised as a risk factor.
 The more risk factors you have the greater your risk.